opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

 ------------

 Fabric connectivity should be fully ready at this point.
-We should verify that **all servers**, including compute nodes and the management server, have an IP address and are **able to reach each other via fabric interface** before continuing the next step.
+We should verify that **all servers**, including compute nodes and the management router, have an IP address and are **able to reach each other via fabric interface** before continuing the next step.

 This can be simply done by running a **ping** command from one server to another server's fabric IP.

 Troubleshooting